maswiebe/maswiebe.github.io/assets/condon/2025-08-20-condonomics.md

 In this model, housing demand is the main driver of land values.
 When demand to live in the city increases while supply is constrained, housing prices go up, which raises developers' willingness-to-pay for land.
-This is why land values in First Shaughnessy have quadrupled: Vancouver has become more attractive to global-elite CEO types who want to live in a mansion.
+This is why land values in First Shaughnessy quintupled: Vancouver became more attractive to global-elite CEO types who want to live in a mansion.
 Hence, the cause of the housing crisis is housing demand growing faster than supply, with rising land values being a symptom.
 So Condon has misdiagnosed the problem, confusing cause with effect.